 You can find HSK 5 mock tests online and offline.
-There are four ways to get them:
+There are three ways to get them:

 - Official Examination Papers of HSK (Level 5): This book published by People’s Education Press consists of five retired HSK 5 tests and costs 76.00 CNY.
 You can find it on Amazon, Taobao, and in many foreign language bookstores in China.
 The name of the book in Chinese is 汉语水平考试真题集HSK五级(2018版).

-- New HSK Mock Tests for Level 5: This book is published by Beijing Language and Culture University Press.
-It contains 10 HSK 5 mock tests with realistic questions and costs 62.00 CNY.
-The name of the book in Chinese is 新汉语水平考试模拟试题集HSK五级.
+HSK Simulation Tests (2nd Edition) Level 5: This book is published by Beijing Language and Culture University Press.
+It contains 10 HSK 5 simulation tests with realistic questions and costs 62.00 CNY.
+The name of the book in Chinese is 汉语水平考试模拟试题集(第2版)HSK五级.

 Once you’ve got a mock test and are ready to take it, try to recreate a real testing environment as closely as possible: find a slightly noisy place to take your test in (this is important since the keyboard hit sound can get quite loud in the internet-based test, and in some test centers, paper-based tests and internet-based tests take place in the same testing room), and time yourself using official time limits.